BehindTheMusicTree/audiometa/docs/GIT_WORKTREES.md

 - Cannot remove `main` branch worktrees
 - Cannot remove the worktree you're currently inside (prevents shell errors)
 - Must switch to a different worktree before removing your current one
+- Handles missing worktree directories gracefully (stale git entries are cleaned up automatically)

+**Note:** If a worktree directory was manually deleted, the script will detect this and clean up the stale git entries automatically.

 ### Direct Removal